-To achieve this overall goal, Minnesota's Olmstead Plan addresses goals related to broad topic areas15:
+To achieve this overall goal, Minnesota's Olmstead Plan addresses goals related to broad topic areas25:

-- Employment: People with disabilities will have choices for competitive, meaningful, and sustained employment in the most integrated setting. - Housing: People with disabilities will choose where they live, with whom, and in what type of housing. - Supports and Services: People with disabilities of all ages will experience meaningful, inclusive, and integrated lives in their communities, supported by an array of services and supports appropriate to their needs and that they choose. - Lifelong Learning and Education: People with disabilities will experience an inclusive education system at all levels and lifelong learning opportunities that enable the full development of individual talents, interests, creativity, and mental and physical abilities. - Healthcare and Healthy Living: People with disabilities, regardless of their age, type of disability, or place of residence, will have access to a coordinated system of health services that meets individual needs, supports good health, prevents secondary conditions, and ensures the opportunity for a satisfying and meaningful life.
+- Employment: People with disabilities will have choices for competitive, meaningful, and sustained employment in the most integrated setting. - Housing: People with disabilities will choose where they live, with whom, and in what type of housing. - Transportation: People with disabilities will have access to reliable, cost-effective, and accessible transportation choices that support the essential elements of life such as employment, housing, education, and social connections. - Supports and Services: People with disabilities of all ages will experience meaningful, inclusive, and integrated lives in their communities, supported by an array of services and supports appropriate to their needs and that they choose. - Lifelong Learning and Education: People with disabilities will experience an inclusive education system at all levels and lifelong learning opportunities that enable the full development of individual talents, interests, creativity, and mental and physical abilities. - Healthcare and Healthy Living: People with disabilities, regardless of their age, type of disability, or place of residence, will have access to a coordinated system of health services that meets individual needs, supports good health, prevents secondary conditions, and ensures the opportunity for a satisfying and meaningful life. - Community Engagement: People with disabilities will have the opportunity to fully engage in their community and connect with others in ways that are meaningful and aligned with their personal choices and desires.